01101010110/Pumpkin-Pete-Quests/Quests.md

 🎭 Decline the risky bet.
 <br><br>
 **Outcomes**:<br>
-You uncover something valuable and receive 5 Wheat Seed. (🕵️ Start the scavenger hunt.)
+You uncover something valuable and receive 5 Wheat Seed. (🕵️ Start the scavenger hunt.)<br>
+You walk away, curious but cautious.
+You receive 50 Coins 🪙. (🎭 Decline the risky bet.)
 <br><br>
 **Screenshots**:<br>
 <img